tylerlong/slim_text/README.md

     2. advanced feature, postpone
 35. can define filters, do not show some kind of files
     1. advanced feature, postpone
-37. remeber the status of layout
+37. remember the status of layout
     1. testing: enter full window mode then refresh
 38. multiple tabs, folder, file conflict.
     1. didn't consider multiple instance. should attach content to tab id and save into dict